 Unless you are very lucky, it is quite likely that the last row of floorboards will need to be cut down to fit in the gap between the penultimate board and the wall.
 Measure the gap and take 10mm off the total measurement to allow for the gap at the wall.
 Cut a floorboard to fit and lay it with the uncut face against the last board (the cut edge facing the wall).
 You won’t have room to clamp the last board in place, but you should be able to get a tight joint by using the 10mm wedges you cut earlier to maintain the wall gap.

 Nail the final board in place and remove all of the wedges around the edge of the room.
 It is a good idea to let the floor settle for a day or two before you start to fix skirting boards around the walls.

 The method used for laying tongue-and-groove floorboards is similar to that used in laying square-edged boards.
 The main difference is that the boards can also be fixed by driving nails through the tongue of the board (known as secret nailing), thereby hiding it from view when the floor is finished.

 Secret Nailing Tongue-and-Groove Floorboards

-Positon joints above joists, just as you would when using square-edged boards, and finish the floor off in the same way.
-If you do not want to bother with secret nailing, simply follow the clamping and nailing technique decribed above for square-edged floorboards.
+Position joints above joists, just as you would when using square-edged boards, and finish the floor off in the same way.
+If you do not want to bother with secret nailing, simply follow the clamping and nailing technique described above for square-edged floorboards.